derickr/dbgp/debugger_protocol.rst

                         For dynamic languages, that load files as the execution happens, this is useful for finding out invalid breakpoints.
 This is a **read only** flag.
-It MUST be included when the debugger engine does support resolving of breakpoints, and it MUST NOT be included if the debugger engine has no notion of resolved breakpoints.
-An IDE can use the *resolved_breakpoints* feature to find out whether a debugging engine supports resolved breakpoints.
+It MUST be included when the *resolved_breakpoints*
+                        feature has been activated, and it MUST NOT be included if the *resolved_breakpoints* feature has not been enabled.
+An IDE can use `7.2.2 feature_get`_ to enable the feature (if supported), and `7.2.2 feature_get`_ to find out whether the debugging engine supports *resolved_breakpoints*, and whether it has
+                        been enabled.
     hit_count           Number of effective hits for the breakpoint in the current session.
 This value is maintained by the debugger engine (a.k.a.
 DBGP client).
 A